Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 Nin is a small town in the Zadar Region with only 1,500 people.
 This ancient town has a small island at its center that is connected to the mainland via two bridges (though these are under construction from the flooding in 2017).
 You may never have heard of this city, but it is truly worth exploring.

-We love Nin so much, that we chose it as out spot to have our family photos there.
-Nin has a rich history which is evident as you meander through Nin.
+We love Nin so much that we chose it as out spot to have our family photos taken there.
+We think it’s one of the best places to travel in Croatia, for sure.
+The town has a rich history which is evident as you meander through Nin.

 Be sure to visit The Church of the Holy Cross, which the town claims to be the smallest cathedral in the world.
 Other notable pit stops while you visit Nin are, St. Jacob’s Church, Duke Branimir’s statue, the lower town gates and best of all the remains of a Roman temple.